johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ### Location Transparency

-When an actor is declared using the distributed keyword (`distributed actor Greeter {}`), it is referred to as a "distributed actor".
-At runtime references to distributed actors can be either "local" or "remote":
+When an actor is declared using the `distributed` keyword (`distributed actor Greeter {}`), it is referred to as a "distributed actor".
+At runtime, references to distributed actors can be either "local" or "remote":

-- **local** `distributed actor` references: are semantically the same as a non-distributed `actor` at runtime.
-They have the `transport` property and are `Codable` as their actor address (discussed below), however all isolation and execution semantics are exactly the same as plain-old local-only actor references.
+- **local** `distributed actor` references: these are semantically the same as non-distributed `actor`s at runtime.
+They have the `transport` property and `Codable` as their actor address (discussed below), however all isolation and execution semantics are exactly the same as plain-old local-only actor references.
-- **remote** `distributed actor` references: on which invocations of `distributed func` are actually implemented as message sends over the stored `transport`.
-It is up to the transport and frameworks using this infrastructure to define what serialization and networking (or IPC) mechanism is used for the messaging.
+- **remote** `distributed actor` references: `distributed func`s invoked these are actually implemented as messages sent over the stored `transport`.
+It is up to the transport and frameworks using this infrastructure to define what serialization and networking (or IPC) mechanism are used for the messaging.
 Semantically, it is indistinguishable from "just an actor," since in the actor model, all communication between actors occurs via asynchronous messaging.

 It is by design, that by looking at a piece of code like this: